luisarizmendi/edge-demos/demos/microshift-disconnected/README.md

 You could use baremetal servers for this demo but you can run it too with just a couple of VMs running on your laptop (Image Builder and edge device).

 You need an active Red Hat Enterprise Linux subscription.

+The playbooks will configure the `nip.io` domain for the RHDE node by default.
+The environment will be disconnected and I don't have a DNS server running on that network (so the edge device won't resolve those domain names) but, since my laptop is connected to both that isolated network where the edge deivce VM will be located and also to the physical network that gives me access to Internet, I can resolve `nip.io` and also reach out to the edge device (but bear in mind that the device won't be able to resolve those DNS names).
+If you plan to do it with baremetal servers you will need to provide the DNS service for that isolated network in another different way.

 <br><br>